KillahPotatoes/KP-Liberation/README.md

 * Added: Action to push resource crates
 * Added: More transport configs for various vehicles.
 Thanks to [ChiefOwens](https://github.com/ChiefOwens)
 * Added: Some more vehicles from RHS to the presets
+* Tweaked: Starting times of the maps were not equal
 * Fixed: SDV recycle caused a script error

 ### 0.951